Mongol invasions of Japan: Japanese sword

-The Mongol invasions of Japan facilitated a change in the designs of Japanese swords.
+The Mongol invasions facilitated a change in the designs of Japanese swords.
 The swordsmiths of the Sōshū school represented by Masamune studied tachi that were broken or bent in battle, developed new production methods, and created innovative tachi.
 They forged the blade using a combination of soft and hard steel to optimize the temperature and timing of the heating and cooling of the blade, resulting in a lighter but more robust blade.
 They made the curve of the blade more gentle, lengthened the tip linearly, widened the width from the cutting edge to the opposite side of the blade, and thinned the cross section to improve the penetration and cutting ability of the blade.